 LEIS – M470.

-Scanning probe electrochemistry technique which measures spatial resolution
+Scanning probe electrochemistry technique which measures impedance with spatial resolution

 Used extensively for research in coatings and corrosion.
 LEIS is of particular use for measuring the impedance of coated samples.

 Localized Electrochemical Impedance Spectroscopy is performed on BioLogic’s modular M470 system with the LEIS470 option.

 Localized Electrochemical Impedance Spectroscopy (LEIS) is a scanning probe electrochemistry technique that measures electrochemical impedance with spatial resolution.
 The LEIS measurement is based on bulk Electrochemical Impedance Spectroscopy (EIS) in which impedance is measured as a function of applied frequency.
 In LEIS the bi-electrode probe is used to measure the local ac current flowing in an electrolyte above a biased sample.
 When LEIS is run on the M470 researchers can perform both stationary local EIS measurements and scanning measurements in which the impedance is mapped at a single frequency.
 These scanning measurements are sometimes referred to as Localized Electrochemical Impedance Mapping (LEIM).

 LEIS has been used extensively in coatings and corrosion research.
 Using LEIS a wide variety of pure and alloyed metal systems have been investigated.
 The effectiveness of different coatings for corrosion protection, as well as the abilities of different smart coatings, has been investigated with LEIS.
 Outside of the field of corrosion, LEIS is finding use in the research of battery electrodes to compare different battery compositions and different states of charge.

 LEIS measurement of 200 µm gold Point in Space in water.